pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 #### Cloud Foundry Runtime - Diego

-Diego is the new application runtime that Pivotal Cloud Foundry will use by default to run your apps.
+Diego is the new application runtime that Pivotal Cloud Foundry&reg; will use by default to run your apps.

 Diego enables many new features and enhancements, such as allowing the deployment of thousands of applications and resurrecting crashed applications within seconds.
 It also supports new workloads, such as .NET applications on Windows, Docker on Linux, and enables SSH access to containers.